CIFAR Research Workshops: Call for Proposals

 CIFAR will screen proposals for eligibility.
 Please note that proposals that are similar to, or natural extensions of, existing CIFAR programs will be eliminated at this stage.
 Eligible proposals will be sent for external peer-review by internationally recognized researchers.
-Additional review and advice will be provided by members of the CIFAR Research Council.
+Additional review and advice may be provided by members of the CIFAR AI & Society Council.
 Final decisions rest with CIFAR.

 () FREQUENTLY ASKED QUESTIONS